Professor Patrick Devine-Wright

 - understanding the motivation for pro-environmental and pro-social actions, particularly conceptions of citizenship applied to energy and environmental problems

-Prof. Devine-Wright is an environmental social scientist who draws from disciplines such as Human Geography and Environmental Psychology.
-He held posts at the University of Manchester‘s School of Environment and Development (Senior Lecturer, then Reader) and DeMontfort University‘s Institute of Energy and Sustainable Development (Research Fellow, then Senior Research Fellow) before joining the University of Exeter to take up a Chair in Human Geography in 2009.
+Prof. Devine-Wright held posts at the University of Manchester‘s School of Environment and Development (Senior Lecturer, then Reader) and DeMontfort University‘s Institute of Energy and Sustainable Development (Research Fellow, then Senior Research Fellow) before joining the University of Exeter to take up a Chair in Human Geography in 2009.

 He acted as Principle Investigator for the ‘Beyond Nimbyism‘ interdisciplinary project, researching public engagement with renewable energy technologies, evaluated as ‘outstanding‘ in the end of grant peer review by ESRC and acted as Co-Investigator on research projects funded by ESPRC (CLUES and Conditioning Demand), the Norwegian Research Council (Sustainable Grid Development) and the European Union (EuTrace: a transdisciplinary assessment of climate engineering).

-He sits on the Social Science Expert Panel advising two UK Government departments: DEFRA and DECC, as well as the National Advisory Group on Community Engagement for EirGrid (the Irish electricity grid operator).
+He sat on the Social Science Expert Panel advising two UK Government departments: DEFRA and DECC, as well as the National Advisory Group on Community Engagement for EirGrid (the Irish electricity grid operator).
 In 2014, he sat on the steering committee for the Sciencewise public dialogue on shale gas community engagement; and provided advice to a European Union funded project on public acceptance of powerlines, organised by the European Network of Transmission System Operators.
 He was an invited member of the National Advisory Group steering the UK Community Renewables Initiatives between 2001 and 2006; and acted as Lead Expert to the Office of Science and Technology’s Foresight Project on Sustainable Energy and the Built Environment (2008).

 Chartered Environmental Psychologist and member of the British Psychological Society